GollumGPT/The-Fellowship-of-the-Code-2026/chapters/chapter-1-setting-out.md

-# The Red Book of Westmarch - Chapter 1: Settig out
+# The Red Book of Westmarch - Chapter 1: Setting out

 "One does not simply walk into Mordor." - Boromir